 If neither the departmental committee nor the chair (or replacement, see section V.B.) recommends tenure for the faculty member, tenure is not granted in the ensuing year.
-The faculty member is given a terminal contract for the ensuing year unless a further review is requested.
+The faculty member is given a terminal contract for the coming year unless further review is requested.

-If the faculty member requests further review, all materials including departmental and chair evaluations and recommendations are forwarded to the college tenure committee, which makes a separate recommendation to the dean.
+If the faculty member requests further review, all materials including departmental and chair evaluations and recommendations are forwarded to the college/school tenure committee, which makes a separate recommendation to the dean.
 All committee members should vote yes or no through a secret ballot.
 In instances of a non-unanimous vote, the minority opinion must be included in the committee recommendation and the minority

-must be given the option to write the minority opinion.
+must be given the option to write a minority opinion.
 The dean then makes a decision concerning tenure and informs the faculty member.

-If either the decision of the college committee or that of the dean is positive, the faculty member's case is considered in accordance with the procedures in the following paragraphs.
-If both decisions are negative, the faculty member may request, within two weeks, a further review by theprovost and vice president for academic affairs, who makes a final determination concerning further consideration of tenure.
+If either the decision of the college/school committee or that of the dean is positive, the faculty member's case is considered in accordance with the procedures in the following paragraphs.
+If both decisions are negative, the faculty member may request, within two weeks, a further review by the Provost and Executive Vice President for Academic Affairs who consults with the Executive Vice President for Health Sciences, if necessary, f, who makes a final determination concerning further consideration of tenure.

-The dean of the college examines the facts and all previous recommendations and makes a recommendation concerning tenure, which is forwarded to the provost and vice president for academic affairs, with a copy to the faculty member.
+The dean of the college/school examines the facts and all previous recommendations and makes a recommendation concerning tenure, which is forwarded to the Provost and Executive Vice President for Academic Affairs and the Executive Vice President for Health Sciences, if applicable, with a copy made available to the faculty member.

-The University Promotion and Tenure Committee, consisting of one tenured full professor from each of the major degree-granting academic colleges, examines the facts and all previous recommendations and documentation and makes a recommendation (with reasons) concerning tenure, which is forwarded to the provost and vice president for academic affairs.
+The University Promotion and Tenure Committee, consisting of one tenured full professor from each of the major degree-granting academic colleges/schools, or a delegate from another college/school, as needed, examines the facts and all previous recommendations and documentation and makes a recommendation (with reasons) concerning tenure, which is forwarded to the Provost and Executive Vice President for Academic Affairs.
 All eligible committee members shall vote yes or no through a secret ballot, after participating (either in person or remotely) in the deliberation of the committee.
 Proxy votes or votes submitted by non-secure means (e.g., email or communication accessible to a third party) are not permitted.
-Members who are eligible to vote on a specific candidate’s tenure application are defined in section V.D.5.
-In instances of a non-unanimous vote of all eligible voting members, the minority opinion must be included in the committee recommendation and the minority must be given the option to write the minority opinion.
-The Office of the Provost will provide a copy of the recommendation letter to the dean of the college, the department chair and the faculty member.
+Members eligible to vote on a specific candidate’s tenure application are defined in section V.D.5.
+In instances of a non-unanimous vote of all eligible voting members, the minority opinion must be included in the committee recommendation, and the minority must be given the option to write the minority opinion.
+The Office of the Provost will make the recommendation letter available to the dean of the college/school, the department chair, and the faculty member.

-The provost and vice president for academic affairs, after examining all submitted documents and consulting with appropriate staff members, makes a determination concerning tenure for the faculty member.
-If the recommendations from all committees and administrators previously acting on the case have not all been the same, or if the provost and vice president for academic affairs disagrees with the recommendations that have been the same, then the provost and vice president for academic affairs shall consult with the University Promotion and Tenure Committee and with the chair (if tenured) and dean concerned.
+The Provost and Executive Vice President for Academic Affairs, after examining all submitted documents and consulting with the Executive Vice President for Health Sciences, as appropriate, sends a recommendation to the President.
+If the recommendations from all committees and administrators previously acting on the case have not all been the same, or if the Provost and Executive Vice President for Academic Affairs or the Executive Vice President for Health Sciences disagrees with the recommendations that have been the same, then the Provost and Executive Vice President for Academic Affairs shall consult with the University Promotion and Tenure Committee and with the chair (if tenured) and dean concerned.